STCC Financial Aid - How to Apply for Financial Aid

 - STCC Financial Aid Office, Building 15, Room 205,

-in order to sign the application electronically.
-This may be completed
+ID to sign the application electronically.
+You may create a FSA

 The FAFSA collects information about your (and your parents, if

-formula, calculates what your family can reasonably contribute towards
+standardized formula, calculates what your family can reasonably

-your education.
-In order for Springfield Technical Community to
+contribute towards your education.
+In order for Springfield

 - So that we may better serve you, please complete the